paulovitorbal/world-cup/readme.md

 ## Objective

 * Show which teams participate in each cup;
-* Show the a list of the teams that participate in only one cup (and say which one) and not in the other;
+* Show the a list of the teams that participate in only one cup (and say which one) and not in the other, of two championships;
 * The application should be available through the command line interface;

 ### Links: